000Daniel/Dark-Notepad/README.md

 # Dark-Notepad
-    This is a recreation of Microsoft's Notepad in C#, and it also supports themes. <br />
+    DarkNotepad is a recreation of Microsoft's Notepad in C#, and it also supports themes. <br />
     This software was primarily meant to run on Microsoft's Windows 10 and was written in <br />
     C# DOTNET 5.0 using the WinForms library. <br />
     <br />